openedx/edx-documentation/en_us/shared/students/completing_assignments/timed_exams.rst

  :alt: Course navigation in the LMS showing an exam with a clock icon and
      the label "Timed Exam."

+.. is it still a clock for a timed exam? or pen and paper? ^^

-After you begin taking a timed exam, a timer on the course page displays the amount of time that you have left to complete the exam.
+After you begin taking a timed exam, a timer on the course page displays the amount of time that you have remaining to complete the exam.
 You cannot pause or reset a timed exam.
-When the time runs out, the course page automatically submits your exam.
+When there is no time remaining, the course page automatically submits your exam.

 The time limit for an exam applies to all of the units in an exam section.
 If an exam includes problems on multiple unit pages, you must complete the